Inari Sámi language: Prosody

 Inari Sámi, like the other Samic languages, has fixed word-initial stress.
-Syllables are furthermore divided into feet, usually consisting of two syllables each, and with secondary stress on the first syllable of every foot.
+Words are furthermore divided into feet, usually consisting of two syllables each, and with secondary stress on the first syllable of every foot.
 In the other Samic languages the last syllable in a word with an odd number of syllables is not assigned to a foot.
 In Inari Sámi, however, two important changes in the early development of Inari Sámi have changed this structure, making the prosodic rhythm quite different: